Kirkby train crash: Crash

 The accident occurred at 18:52 on 13 March 2021, when the train crashed through the buffer stops and the passenger walkway.
-It stopped 28 metres beyond the buffer stop, and 9 metres short of the buffer stop for the other line.
+It stopped 28 m beyond the buffer stop, and 9 m short of the buffer stop for the other line.
 The emergency services were alerted at 19:01 and arrived at 19:05.
 Merseyside Fire and Rescue Service, the North West Ambulance Service and Merseyside Police all attended the scene.
 All fourteen people on board the train were checked at the scene by paramedics, and the driver was taken to hospital as a precaution.